 Sociologists and critics currently single out mainstream economics as peculiarly disciplined, exhibiting a high degree of consensus regarding norms and practices, produced and reproduced through professional associations, department recruitment, PhD supervision, national research monitoring exercises and journal publication rankings.
 This mainstream exhibits a kind of diffident diversity, impatient of pluralism.
 Positioned in this way, the mainstream is the mainstream by virtue of the material consequences of recognition, that is power, though power is not a mainstream concept of the world it inhabits.
 Yet the interventionist drive is not restricted to the mainstream; it is shared by the rest.
 Where policy is concerned, there is no discourse of economic deferment, no economics of silence.
 Intervention is, tacitly at least, considered intrinsic to economics, a right and a duty.
 Whether counselling humility or inadvertently extolling hubris, whether invoking Keynes’s dentist or Lucas’s vanquishing of the business cycle, economists differ only about who and what to speak on behalf of: universal economic man, woman, labour, capital, the entrepreneur, the demos or the planet.
 Economists’ policy credo might well aptly be phrased as “put up and don’t shut up”.

 Having nothing to say is no crime in economics, but saying nothing is.
-Economists can be accomplished arrogates but also willing recruits.
+Economists can be accomplished arrogationists but also willing recruits.
 Being an economist, and especially an economist of note, provides a platform that bundles status, authority and legitimacy without quite testing the ties that bind these three together.
 Economists are enthusiastic commentators, and the media, government, corporations and NGOs are keen to translate this predilection into organisational form and content: op-eds, regular columns, ad hoc and formal board advisory roles, panel chairs for inquiries and reports and revolving door employment between academia and the rest.
 The full range is open to few but aspired to by the many.
 Paul Krugman and Joseph Stiglitz are perhaps the most famous of the omnipresent and, thanks to Inside Job, Frederic Mishkin the most infamous of those who have previously been so.

 There are many others.
 This matters, and does so in various ways.
 For example, when the UK government commissioned a report on climate change in 2005, its primary concern was economic, and its choice of chair was Nicholas Stern, a prominent former World Bank economist well known to then Chancellor of the Exchequer Gordon Brown.
 As an economist, Stern was not at that time a longstanding expert in environmental issues.
 It was not necessary that the report was headed by an economist, and that positioning carried consequences over and above the subsequent interminable debates regarding discount rates.
 The report would have been differently framed had it been headed by climate scientists or social policy experts.
 The economy would have been a subordinate issue rather than the priority through which all else was filtered, caveats and concerns notwithstanding.